-- (a) A global custodian is appointed to provide the appropriate separation of functions between the investing function (undertaken by the investment managers) and the transaction settlement, recording and reporting of investment activities (undertaken by the global custodian). - All the assets of the Fund, apart from cash holdings required for operational liquidity purposes, are held under custody, unless specifically authorised otherwise by the Board. - (b) Cash required for operational liquidity purposes is managed by the Authority's Management. - (c) Third party investment managers have been engaged to invest the assets of the Fund.
-Details of the current investment managers can be found on the website www.gsfa.co.nz.
+(a) A global custodian is appointed to provide the appropriate separation of functions between the investing function (undertaken by the investment managers) and the transaction settlement, recording and reporting of investment activities (undertaken by the global custodian).

+All the assets of the Fund, apart from cash holdings required for operational liquidity purposes, are held under custody, unless specifically authorised by the Board.

+- (b) Cash required for operational liquidity purposes is managed by the Authority's Management. - (c) Third party investment managers have been engaged to invest the assets of the Fund.
+Details of the current investment managers can be found on the website www.gsfa.co.nz investment, custody and scheme administration arrangements.
+In relation to investments, Management is primarily responsible for the identification and implementation of appropriate strategies for the Authority to meet its obligations under the GSF Act and its objectives.
+This includes the management of contracted services, including investment management, custodial and external advisers, maintaining financial accounting and performance calculations and contract and compliance monitoring.

 The Authority and the Board of Trustees of the National Provident Fund (NPF) have formed a joint venture company, Annuitas Management Limited (Annuitas).
 Each organisation has entered into a management services agreement (MSA) with Annuitas.
+The MSA between the Authority and Annuitas contains delegations of authority